fcrepo-exts/fcrepo-vagrant/README.md

 #### Port 9080 (reindexing service) unavailable after vagrant up

-It might happen that during the first `vagrant up` the reindexing service is not installed and the port 9080 is not accessible (try `telnet localhost 9080`).
+It might happen that during the first `vagrant up` the reindexing service is not installed and the port 9080 is inaccessible (try `telnet localhost 9080`).
 To fix this run `vagrant provision` and check again.
 If it still does not work, install the services manually:
 ```
 vagrant ssh
 cd /opt/karaf/bin